Khurramnaveed3233/EdTech-Online-Courses-Analysis/README.md

 - **Insight:**
   - Courses are the most popular format across all categories, indicating learners prefer shorter, more focused content.
   - **Insight:** Specializations and Professional Certificates are less common but may appeal to learners seeking in-depth knowledge or career advancement.

+- **Recommendation:**

+  - Focus on launching Courses in high-demand categories like Business, Data Science, and Information Technology.

+  - For Professional Certificates, target categories like Business and IT, where career-oriented learners are more likely to enroll.